Aliaghajpl/BestNew/meeting_notes/2017-11/nov-08.md

  	- Make edits
  	- Push changes from local repo to Github
  	- Pull changes from Github to Sharelatex (x)
- - Argument for this is that potential merge conflicts will arise in step (x) and can then be handled on the git side
+ - Potential merge conflicts will arise in step (x) and will have to be handled on the git side

 ## Report 1
  - Petter and Rohan working on policy generation (value iteration/LP) and simulation